 If your cat is on top quality wet or dry cat food with meat as the main ingredient and with a balanced quantity of essential nutrients, you should not stress about anything.
 Don’t be surprised if you realize your little pet will not even make an effort to eat bell peppers.

 Most cats do not find bell peppers appealing.
-But let’s say you have one of those few cats which show interest in bell peppers.
+But let’s say you have one of those few cats that show interest in bell peppers.
 Should you be worried when they start chewing these veggies?

 Are Bell Peppers Toxic?